sean-hut/amaranth-commit-message-format/amaranth-commit-message-format.md

 ## Body

+The commit message can have an optional body.

 The body explains what changed and the rational for why it changed.

 - The body must use the imperative mood.
 See [imperative mood](#imperative-mood).